The Yes, and principle for finding your composure

 Composure

-When I, in general, am a more tense person, I will lack composure in most areas of life and I won’t show a relaxed behaviour in situations which are important to me.
+If I tend to be a tense person, I’m likely to lack composure in many areas of life – especially in situations that are important to me.

 So, how can I work on my inner attitude?